erick-her/jquery_ajax_crud/README.md

 ## Setup

-First import mysqldump file database.sql
+First import mysqldump file database.sql.

 After that insert database credentials in api/config/database.php file.

+Open up terminal, change to root folder of project and type: php -S localhost:8000

 You are all set!!! :)